 …Well no-one really – provided you and your appointed kennel, dog-minder, day-care etc. are careful in ensuring that vaccinations are kept up-to-date.

-At Dogdayz we are rigorous at looking for and responding to ‘Kennel Cough’ – or more accurately Canine Cough.
-We see it occasionally.
-We have last week identified several cases at Toolern Vale, a similar number at Silvan and, several now at Warrandyte.
+At Dogdayz, we take great pride in maintaining the highest quality standards in our dog boarding facilities, and as such we are rigorous at looking for and responding to ‘Kennel Cough’ – or more accurately Canine Cough.
+We do on occasion detect kennel cough in our guests, as many dog boarding facilities do.
+We have previously identified several cases at Toolern Vale, a similar number at Silvan and, at Warrandyte too.

 ALL dogs were of course fully vaccinated.